eddiesTime/sme_app/raw_documentation.md

 ```
 _Code snippet 22: ChangeNotifierProviderApp Widget in Presentation Layer_

-After `WeatherNotifier` has been injected into the Widget Tree inside `ChangeNotifierProvider`, it can be accessed inside the `Weather` widget.
+After `WeatherNotifier` has been injected into the widget tree inside `ChangeNotifierProvider`, it can be accessed inside the `Weather` widget.

 ```dart
 ...